rows/hiring/job descriptions/FE engineer_Porto.md

 * the editor where users manipulate a list of programmable cells that can do computing, including services and automation.
 * additional pages and features where we help users learn and extract the maximum value out of our core functionality and available integrations.

+### Current open positions
+* We are looking for frontend engineers who will be a fit for our teams D1, E1 or/ and F1.
+    * See what each Team does [here](../Teams.md).
+    * For these teams, we really need your help to improve our web application with new features and performance improvements.
+We are on a path to build the best tool on the market.
+This way, you will have the chance to actively suggest new improvements, new features and/or new ways we do things.
+* Note: It is possible to move between teams.

 # About you
 We're looking for people who improve our team!
 Our ideal buddy is:
 * Motivated to solve complex challenges.
 We are building a platform that provides General Purpose Computing to the masses; this requires cooking up new solutions that handle millions of calculations.